Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The Long Climb Begins on the DP-5602 on day one of the Camino FinisterreThe Long Climb Begins on the DP-5602

-In a few hundred meters, or so, the Way turns right at this 68.85 kilometer marker.
-It is important to note, that according to the sign this is where you would turn left if you are looking for the municipal albergue in Negreira.
+After a few hundred meters, or so, the Way turns right at this 68.85 kilometer marker.
+It is important to note, that this is where you would turn left if you are looking for the municipal albergue in Negreira.

 Right turn at the 68.85 kilometer marker on day one of the Camino FisterraRight Turn at the 68.85 Kilometer Marker